-- Figure 4 shows the Details flyout for an inactive Indicator whose status has been set by ThreatConnect.
-An inactive Indicator Status is denoted by a gray circle with a white line in the center ().
+- Figure 4 shows the Details drawer for an inactive Indicator whose status has been set by ThreatConnect.
+An inactive Indicator Status is denoted by an orange circle with a white line in the center ().

-- If an Indicator Status has not been set for an Indicator, then no status information will appear at the top of the flyout.
+- If an Indicator Status has not been set for an Indicator, then no status information will appear at the top of the drawer.

-- Click on the Details icon at the top right corner of the flyout, and the Overview screen will appear (Figure 6).
+- Click on the Details icon at the top right corner of the drawer (the Indicator in Figure 3 is used in this example), and the Overview tab of the Details screen will be displayed (Figure 6).
 Alternatively, hover over the Indicator’s entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.

-- Indicator Status is shown via the Active checkbox at the top right of the screen.
+- Indicator Status is shown via the Active checkbox at the top right of the screen, which can be checked or unchecked by users if the System Administrator has enabled this functionality.
 The icon to the right of the Active checkbox indicates whether ThreatConnect or CAL has set the status.

 - Check the CAL Status Lock box to prevent CAL from being able to change the Indicator Status.
 See the next section, “CAL and Indicator Status,” for more information.

 ThreatConnect users may wish to leverage CAL analytics by having CAL set Indicator Status for Indicators on their instance.
 CAL Status Lock can be used on a per-Indicator basis when users want to override CAL’s recommendation for particular Indicators.
 If CAL Status Lock is not enabled for a given Indicator, ThreatConnect users can still set that Indicator’s status, but if CAL generates updated information for that Indicator, it will change the Indicator’s status accordingly.